8/25/13

 The Battle of the Cucumbers and the Tomatoes

 Nancy thought I might need more robust stakes.
 But the tomato plants looked so demure, so tame,- like those gremlins long before they find the swimming pool - so I didn't worry too much.
-Sure enough, as they grew I found myself racing against their imminent droop, driving everything I could find; sweeping-brush poles, tent poles, sharpened branches and even an old tripod into the ground to catch their swoon.
+But sure enough, as they began to grow up I found myself racing against imminent droop, driving everything I could find; sweeping-brush poles, tent poles, sharpened branches and even an old tripod into the ground to catch their swoon.

 Cucumbers began to drill out of the ground and go walkabout.
 Those things can really travel!
 I had laid out strings in order to remember where I had put things down and these were soon overwhelmed.